 Like Mergesort, Quicksort is based on the divide&conquer paradigm, so it proceeds by dividing the array to be sorted into two pieces which are then sorted recursively.
 But unlike Mergesort, Quicksort does not explicitly allocate extra-working space, its combine-step is absent and its divide-step is sophisticated and impacts onto the overall efficiency of this sorting algorithm.
-Algorithm 5.3 reports the pseudocode of Quicksort, this will be used to comment on its complexity and argue for some optimizations or tricky issues which arise when implementing it over hierarchical memories.
+Algorithm ?? reports

-Algorithm 5.3 The binary quick-sort: QuickSort(S, i, j)
+Algorithm 5.3 The binary quick-sort: QUICKSORT(S, i, j)

-'''

-1: if (i < j) then

-2: r = \text{pick} the position of a "good pivot";

-3: \text{swap } S[r] with S[i];

-4: p = \text{Partition}(S, i, j);

-5: \text{QuickSort}(S, i, p - 1);

-6: \text{QuickSort}(S, p + 1, j);
+1: if (i < j) then 2: r = pick the position of a "good pivot"; 3: swap S[r] with S[i]; 4: p = PARTITION(S, i, j); 5: QUICKSORT(S, i, p - 1); 6: QUICKSORT(S, p + 1, j);

 7: end if

-'''